nithishkgnani/nithishkgnani.github.io/content/project/3d-prints.md

 ### Desk organization

 I designed a phone stand that could hold a phone in different angles.
 It ended up working for a tablet as well.
-I also designed rasiers for my laptop-stand which enabled me to push cables and a usb-hub below the stand, saving valuable desk space.
+I also added rasiers to my laptop-stand which enabled me to push cables and a usb-hub below the stand, saving valuable desk space.
 I printed a USB and SD-card stand and a battery holder whose design I found online.

 {{< gallery dir="/img/3d-prints/desk-org" />}}